A comparison theorem for semi-abelian schemes over a smooth curve: Preliminaries part I: category theoretical background

 For $1\le k\le k'\le \infty$ the inclusion of $\smash{CRYS^\s_{top}}(X^\s/\Sigma_k)$ into $\smash{CRYS^\s_{top}(X^\s/\Sigma_{k'})}$ is cocontinuous and thus induces a morphism

 We will also use the simplified notation $\iota_{k}:=\iota_{k,\infty}$.
 The same holds for $CRYS$ or $crys$.

-If $top_1$ is finer than $top_2$ then we have a natural morphism The same holds for $CRYS$ or $crys$ except that in the latter case $\epsilon$ might not be a morphism if $top_2$ does not have fiber products (it is nevertheless always a quasi-morphism).
-The weak morphisms $\epsilon$ and $p$ canonically pseudo-commute to each other.
+If $top_1$ is finer than $top_2$ then we have a natural morphism The same holds for $CRYS$ or $crys$ except that in the latter case $\epsilon^{-1}$ is only known to preserve finite products (unless $top_2$ has fiber products).
+The weak morphisms $\epsilon$ and $\pi$ canonically pseudo-commute to each other.